anishsinha-io/jenny-assignments/assignment1/assignment1-solutions.md

 - What happens if I add 1 to a void pointer?
 What happens if I add 1 to an int pointer?
 What happens if I add 1 to a double pointer?
 What is a generalized formula for this addition or subtraction process?

-When you add 1 to a void pointer, the address of the pointer incrememts by 1.
+When you add 1 to a void pointer, the address of the pointer increments by 1.
 If you add 1 to an int pointer, the address of the pointer increments by 4.
-If you add 1 to a double pointer, the address of the pointer incremements by 8.
-When you incrememnt a pointer, it moves forward by the amount of bytes of the underlying datatype.
+If you add 1 to a double pointer, the address of the pointer increments by 8.
+When you increment a pointer, it moves forward by the amount of bytes of the underlying datatype.
 When you decrement a pointer, the value of the pointer's current address decreases by the amount of bytes of the underlying datatype.

 - Assume a chunk of memory is allocated by the malloc function and a void pointer is returned which points to this memory.
 What if I want to interpret bits 7-10 as an integer?
 How could I do this?